lockard-LLC/lockard-LLC.github.io/README.md

 **Lockard LLC** operates as a parent company that develops and launches specialized ventures, each addressing specific needs within the survivor and crisis support ecosystem.
 Rather than building everything under one roof, we create focused companies that can deeply understand and serve their particular communities.

 ### **Company Structure**

 Each project and company under the Lockard LLC umbrella operates as a distinct entity with its own:

+### Company Structure

+Each project and company under the Lockard LLC umbrella operates as a distinct entity with its own:

 - Specialized focus area and target community
 - Dedicated team and resources
 - Customized technology stack and approach
-- Independent development roadmap

-### **Current Portfolio**
+### Current Portfolio

 Our portfolio includes companies and projects in development across various domains:

-- **Crisis Support Technology** - AI-powered assistance and resource navigation
+- **Crisis Support Technology** — AI-powered assistance and resource navigation
-- **Trauma-Informed Care** - Veterinary and pet welfare services for survivors
+- **Trauma-Informed Care** — Veterinary and pet welfare services for survivors
-- **Integrated Care Platforms** - Unified systems connecting multiple support services
+- **Integrated Care Platforms** — Unified systems connecting multiple support services
-- **Community Infrastructure** - Tools and platforms for advocacy organizations
+- **Community Infrastructure** — Tools and platforms for advocacy organizations

 *Individual company details and project information will be available in their respective directories as they are developed and launched.*